AngelicaGuimaraes/P1_magnolia_tree/README.md

  - Thankyoupage Hero Image
  - Thankyou Section

-In order to make navigation easier between the pages the navigation bar is fixed on top when the user scrolls up an down.
+In order to make navigation easier between the pages, the navigation bar is fixed on top when the user scrolls up an down.

 ### Existing Features